 Influenza, or the flu, remains a persistent concern as we approach the 2023-2024 flu season.
 Let’s refresh our knowledge on this viral illness and understand how it might impact us this year.
 Understanding Influenza (Flu) Influenza is caused by influenza viruses, with subtypes A, B, C, and D under its umbrella.
 In humans, Influenza A … Read more

-What are NASH and Fatty Liver Disease?
-Fatty liver disease is a condition characterized by the accumulation of fat in the liver.
-It can be caused by excessive alcohol consumption (alcoholic fatty liver disease) or by factors unrelated to alcohol (nonalcoholic fatty liver disease or NAFLD).
-NAFLD encompasses a range of conditions, with the most … Read more
+What are MASH and Steatotic Liver Disease?
+Steatotic liver disease (formerly known as fatty liver disease) is a condition characterized by the accumulation of fat in the liver.
+It can be caused by excessive alcohol consumption (MetALD) or by factors unrelated to alcohol (metabolic dysfunction-associated steatotic liver disease or MASLD).
+MASLD (formerly called nonalcoholic fatty … Read more

 Clinical research offers a dynamic and fulfilling career path for individuals passionate about advancing medical knowledge and improving patient outcomes.
 As the demand for groundbreaking treatments and therapies continues to grow, so does the need for skilled professionals in this field.
 In this article, we will delve into the various roles within clinical research, shed … Read more